OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 Emergency Drills

-• Understand their responsibilities during mandatory Fire, Severe Weather and Lockdown Drills.
+• Understand responsibilities during mandatory Fire, Severe Weather and Lockdown Drills.

 • Always listen to teachers’ instructions during emergency drills.